 If jewelry containing azurite needs repairs, the repairs should be done in a way that does not heat the stone.
 Hydroxide minerals are very sensitive to heat.
 Heating will cause azurite to green or blacken.

 An interesting ornamental stone found near the border between China and Pakistan has recently appeared in the lapidary market.
 It is a white granite with orbs of bright blue azurite dispersed through the stone.
 Most people who see it initially think that it is fake, but it can be sawn to reveal round azurite areas inside, and x-ray diffraction reveals azurite.
-This azurite granite is commonly called "K2 granite" after the second-highest mountain in the world because the first-known locality is near the base of the mountain.
+This azurite granite is commonly called "K2 granite" after the second-highest mountain in the world, because the rock was first discovered near the base of the mountain.

 Making pigment from azurite was costly.
-During the Middle Ages it was difficult to mine, transportation was slow, grinding and processing was slow and difficult.
-Azurite pigment was gradually replaced, starting in the 18th century, when man-made pigments such as “prussian blue” and “blue verditer”, were invented.
+During the Middle Ages it was difficult to mine, transportation was slow, and grinding and processing were slow and difficult.
+Azurite pigment was gradually replaced, starting in the 18th century, when man-made pigments such as "Prussian blue" and "blue verditer" were invented.
 These synthetic pigments are standardized products with uniform properties.
 That makes them predictable in their use.
 They are also less costly to produce.